 Europe is so much more than just ancient history, kings and queens, castles and churches.
 Europe is also home to some of the tastiest and most interesting food in the world – but what should you eat and where?
+What are some examples of traditional European food?
 Let us show you the way…

 1. Palacinky in Czech Republic

 The Czech Republic is probably most famous for its great variety of pilsner beers, but the country also serves up some tasty Czech foods to soak up all that alcohol.
 One of the must-eat dishes in Prague are palacinky pancakes.
 These crepe-like desserts are filled with fruit jam and served rolled up.
 Try them and other Czech food specialties on a Prague food tour.

 2. Currywurst in Germany

 In Germany it’s all about the wurst!
 There are hundreds of varieties of sausage in Germany but one of the most popular fast food versions (imbiss) is currywurst.
 You can get currywurst either with or without the skin of the sausage (order mit darm for with, ohne darm for without), but either way the sausage comes cut up and is served with ketchup and curry powder sprinkled on top.
 You can choose different levels of spice and it’s best when eaten with pommes (fries) and a cola.

 Wanna know more?
 There’s an entire museum dedicated to currywurst in Berlin.